rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 reduced throughput and increased latency, as well as increased cost in case of TURN relay.

+During experimental testing of the mDNS technique across a set of known mDNS-aware endpoints that had configured a STUN server but not a TURN server, the observed impact to ICE connection rate was 2% (relative) when mDNS was enabled on both sides, compared to when mDNS was only enabled on one side.
+In this testing, the percentage of connections that required STUN (i.e., went through a NAT) increased from 94% to 97%, indicating that mDNS succeeded about half the time, and fell back to NAT hairpin for the remainder.
+The most likely explanation for the overall connection rate drop is that hairpinning failed in some cases.

 One potential mitigation, as discussed in {{privacy}}, is to not conceal candidates created from {{RFC4941}} IPv6 addresses.
 This permits connectivity even in large internal networks or where mDNS is disabled.

-The exact impact of the mDNS technique is being researched experimentally and will be provided before publication of this document.
+Future versions of this document will include experimental data regarding this option.

 Connection Setup Latency
 ------------------------